noeddi2be/x-gains/README.md

 <img src="https://github.com/noeddi2be/x-gains/blob/main/www/thumbnail.jpg?raw=true" width="500" height="500">

-We faced huge problems implementing the frontend with Budibase.
-Especially difficult were the functionality to login with basic authentication as well as using dynamic variables to store data recieved by API responses.
+Unfortunately, we faced huge problems implementing the frontend with Budibase.
+Especially difficult were the functionality to login with basic authentication as well as using dynamic variables to store data received by API responses.

 For the scope of this project we wanted to use basic authentication with credentials stored in the database.
 We were not able to dynamically assign backend user roles to Budibase roles for accessing different screens.
-The API endpoints have been secured in the backend, but we were not able to store a cookie in Budibase, we were not able to consistently store the base64 representation of username and password for further API calls, and even after calculating the base64 value in the backend, the assignment to a dynamic variable was inconsistent and not working correctly for us.
+The API endpoints have been secured in the backend, but we were not able to store a cookie in Budibase, we were also not able to consistently store the base64 representation of username and password for further API calls, and even after calculating the base64 value in the backend, the assignment to a dynamic variable was inconsistent and not working correctly for us.
 To ensure proper functioning, we would have needed to implement a JWT in the backend and use a bearer token in the frontend.

 We also faced further issues with dynamic variables.
-After receiving a response from the backend, we have not been able to consistently store information in a variable to use it for other http requests.
+After receiving a response from the backend, we have not been able to consistently store information in a variable to use it for following http requests.
 For example:
 The database schema requires us to provide a FK workout ID for storing exercises.
 After creating a workout, we need to be able to store the workout ID in the frontend to add exercises to that workout.
 When saving the workout ID in a dynamic variable, the variable sometimes either automatically triggered a new API call, or would not update consistently.
 Retriggering requests